Merguir Bardisbanian

 Merguir Bardisbanian was an Armenian sound engineer, born in Smyrna, in the Aidin Vilayet of the Ottoman Empire on 3 November 1897 and became a naturalized French citizen in December 1929.
+He trained at the École Centrale Paris, although his instruction was interrupted by World War 1.
+By 1930, he was a manager of Exploitations cinématographiques in Rueil, France.

 Filmography

 A graduate of the École Centrale Paris, he worked as chief operator for the French cinema: